 The Shift Factor cutoff will cause mismatch between optimized line power flow and actual line power flow that will happen when dispatch Base Points are deployed.
 This mismatch can degrade the efficiency of congestion management.

 The Shift Factor cutoff can reduce volume of Shift Factor data and filter out numerical errors in calculating Shift Factors.
-Currently the default value of Shift Factor cut off is 0.0001) and is implemented at the EMS to reduce the amount of data transferred to MMS.
+Currently the default value of Shift Factor cut off is 0.0001 and is implemented at the EMS to reduce the amount of data transferred to MMS.
 Any threshold above that level will cause a distortion of congestion management process.

+Base case and post-contingency constraints which do not have generator Shift Factors for units greater than or equal to 2% as indicated in EMS or indicate NOSCED are not activated in SCED.

 3.4 Methodology Outline

 The methodology for determination of maximal Shadow Prices for transmission constraints could be based on the following setting:

 (a) Determine Shift Factor efficiency threshold (default x%)

 (b) Determine maximal LMP congestion component (default $y/MWh)

 (c) Calculate maximal Shadow Price for transmission constraints:

 (d) Determine Shift Factor cutoff threshold (default z%)

 (e) Evaluate settings on variety of SCED save cases.

-3.5 Generic Values for the Transmission Network System-Wide Shadow Price Caps in SCED
+3.5 Default Values for the Transmission Network System-Wide Shadow Price Caps in SCED

-The Generic Transmission Shadow Price Caps noted below will be used in SCED unless ERCOT determines that a constraint is irresolvable by SCED.
+The default Transmission Shadow Price Caps noted below will be used in SCED unless ERCOT determines that a constraint is irresolvable by SCED.
 The methodology for determining and resolving an insecure state within SCED (i.e. SCED Irresolvable) is defined in Protocol Section 6.5.7.1.10, Network Security Analysis Processor and Security Violation Alarm, whereas the subsequent trigger condition for the determination of that constraint’s Shadow Price Cap is described in Section 3.6, Methodology for Setting Transmission Shadow Price Caps for Irresolvable Constraints in SCED.

-Generic Transmission Constraint Shadow Price Caps in SCED
+Default Transmission Constraint Shadow Price Caps in SCED

 Base Case/Voltage Violation: $9,251/MW

-N-1 Constraint Violation
+N-1 Constraint Violation:

+From 100-102% flow on the violated Transmission Element, construct a linear curve starting at $500/MW at 100% and ending at the values below.

 Greater than 200 kV: $4,500/MW